nanocosmos/demo/README.md

 ﻿# **NanoPlayer - Release History**

+## Please find more about the **fast playback start** feature in our [documentation](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_fast_start/)

+## **[4.22.2]**

+### **Release Notes**

+This release introduces crucial improvements and fixes to elevate your streaming experience.
+We have addressed issues that had impacted playback on iOS devices, ensuring a smoother experience across various scenarios.
+This update focuses on improving playback latencies, stream switch buffering on iOS, fullscreen layout issues, and occasional exceptions during player destruction on iOS.

+### **Changelog**

+### Improved

+- preventing higher playback latencies of some webrtc ingest streams that show frequent resolution adaptions

+### Fixed

+- randomly occurring issue that could lead to repeated buffering after stream switches on iOS
+- fullscreen layout issue after entering fullscreen mode more than one time
+  - affected screens with display ratios higher/wider than the player including mobile landscape orientation
+  - the bottom of the video was partially out of the display area
+  - (the issue has been introduced in v4.22.0)
+- non critical exception occurring occasionally during `player.destroy` on iOS

+## **[4.22.1]**

+### **Release Notes**

+This version fixes a rare issue that could lead to incorrect startup stats, mainly occuring if the browser or tab was not visible in `LOADING` state.

+### **Changelog**

+### Fixed

+- issue with incorrect startup stats in `LOADING` state at visibility `hidden`

+## **[4.22.0]**

+### **Release Notes**

+This version is introducing the new Fast Start Mode feature that enhances playback start-up times with nanoStream Cloud.
+This cutting-edge addition allows you to significantly reduce startup times when initiating playback.
+Fast Start Mode can be enabled using the configuration setting `config.playback.faststart`.
+Please note that it is disabled by default, so you have full control over its activation.
+The unused option `config.source.options.switch.fastStart` has been deprecated.

+Furthermore we have improved the Adaptive Bitrate (ABR) initial switch-up behavior in case of degraded network conditions.
+In addition, a layout issue that occured after exiting fullscreen mode in Safari 16.5 macOS has been fixed.

+### **Changelog**

+### Added

+- fast start mode feature for improved playback start-up times with nanoStream Cloud
+  - can be enabled via boolean `config.playback.faststart`, disabled by default
+  - fast start related values in `onStreamInfo` and `onPlay` event

+### Improved

+- initial ABR switch up behaviour in case of degraded network conditions

+### Fixed

+- layout issue after exiting fullscreen mode in Safari 16.5 macOS

+## Removed

+- deprecated unused option `config.source.options.switch.fastStart`

 ## Please find more about the **media error recovery** feature in our [documentation](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_media_error_recovery/)

 ## **[4.21.0]**